 Tell him: "I'll buy this vehicle right now for $200 dollars (for example) over your invoice price (or wholesale value for used vehicles)."
 The actual amount you offer should be somewhat below your pre-set buying goal figures.

 4. Once you've made the offer, be quiet.
 Sit patiently and wait for his response.

 The salesman will probably insist that your offer is too low.
 Respond by repeating your main point: "What I'm offering you is an opportunity for you to get another vehicle off your lot with a minimum of time and trouble on your part."

 5. Now the salesman may do everything he can to get you to raise your bid.
-He probably doesn't want to go to his Sales Manager with such a low offer.
-Regardless of how much he pressures you, don't raise your bid.
+Most likely, he doesn't want to go to his Sales Manager with such a low offer.
+Regardless of how much he pressures you, do not raise your bid.

 The salesman may tell you that no dealership can sell you the car at that price.
 Respond by saying, "I'm sure there's some dealership in the area willing to do the deal.
 But I'm here and I'd like to give you my business, so why don't you take my offer to your manager and let's see what he says."

 The salesman may ask you for a deposit check.
 Write the check to show your good faith.